bglindner/CEE6720_BIO6720/lab02.md

 In your laboratory report, please provide:

-•	both the summary table and `nonpareil` curve visualization
+•	both the `nonpareil` summary table and visualized curves.

 •	the Bray-Curtis PCoA visual produced by `simka`